 Only if you learn to say “no” to the smaller stuff will you then ever have time and energy to say “yes” to the big thing your success dream demands from you.

-If I’m correct, my guess is that you are probably already wearing multiple hats, especially as you seek out that ever-receding mirage of work/life balance that can seem so elusive today.
+If I’m correct, my guess is that you are probably already wearing multiple hats of multitasking, especially as you seek out that ever-receding mirage of work/life balance that can seem so elusive today.

 A good example is to use time on conference calls to sneak in some fitness – perhaps a brisk walk at the park or interval training on the exercise bike.

-When done in the right manner, multitasking can keep your brain sharp, your body fit, and maybe even inspire your team members to do the same.
+When done right, multitasking can keep your brain sharp, your body fit, and maybe even inspire your team members to do the same.

 Safeguard your sleep

 What if you could improve your memory, stave off scary diseases like Alzheimer’s and dementia, and so much more – would you do it?

 What if you knew you could do just one thing to stay mentally sharp and physically healthy, lose or maintain your ideal body weight, look and feel younger, and come up with great new ideas – would you do it?

 What if you discovered that one thing is sleep?
 It is true many notable inventors, entrepreneurs, and leaders famously went without much sleep, slept erratically, or struggled with insomnia.

 Sleep researcher Matthew Walker’s new book, “Why We Sleep,” couldn’t be more explicit in emphasizing just how important sleep is to our quality of life.

 While our modern culture continues to prize workaholism and sleep deprivation in service to more tremendous success, sleep science soundly disproves this theory.

 To succeed in your full potential, you need to safeguard your sleep.

 Spend More Time Outside

 Diabetes, heart disease, lung disease, cancer, high blood pressure, high cholesterol – these are the names of our most pernicious modern-day serial killers.